-You may be affected by it in two ways:
+You may be affected in two ways:

 In the web interface